Show All Answers

 The CDC and Federal Drug Administration recommended resuming use of the Janssen, or Johnson & Johnson, vaccine in the United States, effective April 23.
 However, women younger than 50 should be aware of the rare risk of blood clots with low platelets after vaccination and that other COVID-19 vaccines are available where this risk has not been seen.
 If you received a Johnson & Johnson vaccine, here is what you need to know.

 If you are receiving the Pfizer or Moderna vaccine, you should get your second shot as close to the recommended three-week or one-month interval as possible.
+However, your second dose may be given up to six weeks (42 days) after the first dose, if necessary.
+You should not get the second dose earlier than the recommended interval.

 Yes.
 COVID-19 vaccination works by teaching your immune system how to recognize and fight the virus that causes COVID-19, and this protects you from getting sick with COVID-19.